 The Reverse Of The 1953 Dime

-The reverse features a torch positioned at center, representing liberty, flanked by an olive sprig on the left symbolizing peace and an oak branch on the right representing strength and independence.
+The reverse (tails side) features a central torch representing Liberty, flanked by an olive sprig on the left (peace) and an oak branch on the right (strength and independence).
+The motto “E PLURIBUS UNUM” ā Latin for “out of many, one” ā stretches across the field between these symbols.

 Other Features Of The 1953 Dime

-The 1953 dime measures precisely 17.90 millimeters in diameter and weighs 2.50 grams, with a reeded edge design.
-The composition consists of 90% silver and 10% copper, providing an actual silver weight of 0.0723 ounces with a fineness of 0.90.
+The 1953 dime measures 17.90 millimeters in diameter and weighs 2.50 grams, with a reeded (ridged) edge.
+The composition is 90% silver and 10% copper, giving an actual silver weight (ASW) of 0.07234 troy ounces at a fineness of 0.90.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)